Holiday region Vinschgau

 Mountain bike lovers, beginners or professionals, also find everything they desire.
 If you are looking for something less demanding, you should not miss the family-friendly cycle path along the historical Via Claudia Augusta.

 During every season, the holiday region Vinschgau is absolutely worth a visit: from the pleasurable, golden autumn, the snowy winter and the flowering apple trees in spring to summer with its deep green landscapes.

 All over the year, you may enjoy an offer of magnificent hiking tours with various degrees of difficulty, as well as culinary and cultural events bearing witness of the local traditions.
-The guesthouses, alpine huts and restaurants in Vinschgau always welcome you with hearty hospitality and typical specialties of the region.
+The guest houses, alpine huts and restaurants in Vinschgau always welcome you with hearty hospitality and typical specialities of the region.
 The Vinschgau is particularly known for its apricots, the strawberries of the Martell valley, the Pala pear and the chestnuts in autumn.

 In winter, lovers of winter sports may choose among five sunny family-friendly skiing areas taking part of the Ortler Skiarena.
 The Martell valley and Schlinig are famous areas for cross-country skiing and biathlon.
 On the frozen Lake Reschen, winter offers the possibility to do ice-skating or snow kiting, whereas it is perfect for surfing and kite surfing in summer.
-The magical quiet of the winter landscape is ideal for marvelous snowshoeing tours, skitours or sleighing.
+The magical quiet of the winter landscape is ideal for marvellous snowshoeing tours, ski tours or sleighing.

 Unique panoramas for your dreamlike holiday